-Without prejudice to the foregoing, the current regime of the Capital Companies Law, since its amendment by Law 5/2021 of April 12, 2002, establishes that when the General Shareholders' Meeting delegates to the Board the power to increase the share capital or the power to issue convertible debentures including the power to exclude the pre-emptive subscription right in relation to share issues or, as the case may be, issues of convertible debentures, which are the subject of delegation if the interest of the company so requires, the said delegation excluding the preemptive subscription right may not refer to the preemptive subscription right may not relate to more than 20% of the capital of the company at the time of the authorization (Articles 506.1 and 511.1 of the LSC).
+Without prejudice to the foregoing, the current system under the Spanish Corporate Enterprises Act ever since its amendment by Spanish Law 5/2021, of 12 April, sets forth that when the General Meeting delegates the power to the Board to increase the share capital or the power to issue convertible bonds including the power to exclude preferential subscription rights in relation to the issuance of shares or, as applicable, the issuance of convertible bonds, which are subject of delegation if in the interest of the company, said delegation with an exclusion of preferential subscription rights may not refer to more than 20% of the company's capital at the time of authorization (Articles 506.1 and 511.1 LSC).

-- 6. Listed companies that prepare the following reports, whether mandatory or voluntary, should publish them on their website sufficiently in advance of the Ordinary General Meeting of Shareholders, even if their dissemination is not mandatory: - a) Report on auditor independence. - b) Reports on the operation of the Audit Commission and the Appointments and Remuneration Commission. - c) Audit Commission report on related-party transactions.
+- 6. Listed companies that prepare the following reports, whether mandatory or voluntary, should publish them on their website sufficiently in advance of the ordinary general meeting, even if their dissemination is not mandatory: - a) Report on auditor independence. - b) Reports on the operation of the Audit Commission and the Appointments and Remunerations Commission.